Duncannon Iron Works

-It was reorganized in 1923 as the Wrought Iron Company of America before closing forever in the latter part of that year.
+It was reorganized in 1923 as the Wrought Iron Company of America before closing forever in the latter

 Today little is left to remind us of the complex that employed approximately 750 people at the height of its operations.
 Fisher Street, Morgan Street, and Iron Street were named in honor of the great iron making complex that directly influenced the development and growth of the greater Duncannon area.

 Erected by Historical Society of Perry County, Susquehanna Greenway, PA DCNR and Borough of Duncannon.
 (Marker Number 1.)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Man-Made Features.

 Location.
 40° 23.157′ N, 77° 1.903′ W. Marker is in Duncannon, Pennsylvania, in Perry County.
 Marker is on Main Street south of Fisher Street, on the right when traveling south.
 Marker is on the wall of Duncannon VFW Post 255.
 Touch for map.
 Marker is at or near this postal address: 77 Main Street, Duncannon PA 17020, United States of America.
 Touch for directions.